Clinical Laboratory Manager Johns Hopkins University, School of Medicine

-The Clinical Laboratory Manager Reports to the Laboratory Director and/or Assistant Administrator and is responsible for all operational activities of the assigned laboratories.
+Reports to the Laboratory Director and/or Assistant Administrator and is responsible for all operational activities of the assigned laboratories to include Histology (clinical and research samples), Immunofluorescence, and Electron Microscopy.
 Responsible for the efficient utilization of assigned resources and for planning future research and development, staffing, equipment and space.
 Develops capital and operating budget requirements designed to meet current and future needs of the laboratories.
 Develops with the Assistant Administrator department goals, objectives, operational policies, and procedures.
 Responsible for monitoring the adherence to JHU, JHH, and departmental policies and procedures in the laboratories across all shifts.
 Assists with the development and administration of laboratory budgets.
 Performs other related administrative and professional duties.
 Required attendance position.